Paradzayi/my-website/README.md

 ## Contibuting

 I really apreciate contributions to the site.
 Feel free to create pull requests for any features you like me to implement.
-You can also create issues reporting bugs.
+You can also create issues reporting bugs like typos.

 ## Running Locally

-Make sure you have [Node.js](http://nodejs.org/) and the [Heroku Toolbelt](https://toolbelt.heroku.com/) installed.
+Make sure you have [Git](http://git-scm.com), [Node.js](http://nodejs.org/) installed.
+The [Heroku Toolbelt](https://toolbelt.heroku.com/) is optional if you want to host your version of this website on heroku.

 ```sh
 $ git clone git@github.com:paradzayi/my-website.git # or clone your own fork